matinlotfali/KDE-Rounded-Corners/README.md

 # Contributions:

 - Compatibility of the effect with other effects like Wobbly windows
-- Compatibility with KWin for Plasma versions 5.27 to 6.5
+- Compatibility with KWin for Plasma versions 5.27 to 6.5+
 - Compatibility with HDR in Plasma 6.0
 - Compatibility with split KWin codebase dependency starting version 6.4 - see [#383](https://github.com/matinlotfali/KDE-Rounded-Corners/pull/383)
 - Optimize the effect to render once instead of 5 times - see [#49](https://github.com/matinlotfali/KDE-Rounded-Corners/pull/49)
 - Smooth animation when a window moves to an active state
-- Reimplementation with shaders, including shadows at corners and two outlines
+- Reimplementation with shaders, including shadows at corners and three outlines
 - Ability to disable the effect when windows get maximized or tiled
 - Cleanups for the plugin logic, remove unneeded dependencies from CMakeLists.txt file - by [alex1701c](https://github.com/alex1701c)
 - Separate outline color for active and inactive windows - by [OrkenWhite](https://github.com/OrkenWhite)